codiemaureen/IdealMobileDetailing/README.md

 ## Description

-Ideal mobile detail is local Mobile Detailing business that would like a website for their customers to access the following information
+    				<p>Ideal Mobile Detailing is a local Mobile Detailing business that would like a website for their customers to access the
+    				following information</p>

-Services offered
+    					 * Services Offered
-Prices for each Service
+    						* Prices for each Service
-Customer Reviews
+    						* Customer Reviews
-Scheduling Options
+    						* Scheduling Options
-Contact Form
+    						* Contact Form
-Payment Platform
+    						* Payment Platform

 ## Table of Contents